-12.1.4 SNMP User
+11.1.4 SNMP User

-The User in a SNMP Group can manage the switch via the management station software.
+The User in an SNMP Group can manage the switch via the management station software.
 The User and its Group have the same security level and access right.
 You can configure the SNMP User on this page.

-Choose the menu $SNMP \rightarrow SNMP$ Config $\rightarrow SNMP$ User to load the following page.
+Choose the menu SNMP→SNMP Config→SNMP User to load the following page.